 I knew it was nothing my paint sprayer and a little imagination couldn’t take care of and was going to make

 You can paint laminate furniture pretty easily.
 The key is to be careful when sanding because the actual wood part is very thin.
 You just want to take off the shine and rough it up enough to hold the paint.
-This post contains affiliate links for your convenience.
-Click here to read my full disclosure.

 Once it was sanded, I wiped it down with a damp cloth to get all of the dust off and taped off the inside drawer slides and the drawer to prep it for paint.

 To get a really even coat of paint, I used my Finish Max and sprayed it with a bright white gloss paint.
 I went over it twice about 15 minutes apart.
 (By the way, this shelter from Home Right is my absolute favorite thing.
 It not only gives you a great spot to do your spraying, but it blocks the wind- which can be a battle when painting furniture.)

 Now that my side table had a new coat of bright white paint, I wanted to add some character to it.
 I thought about stenciling, but then I remembered that I had this super cute fabric in my stash!